 "It simply adds up," said Levitt.
 "Perhaps repairs could be phased in terms of what is truly necessary to save the building."

 "I can only say that the original estimate was far less complete than what we have now," he added.

 Selectmen Michael Harrity and Doug Gillespie expressed frustration at the timing of the project, with Gillespie calling it a "no-win situation" in that "future use is not known (but) we have to ask for the additional funding or (we'll) have a building that is not attractive for reuse."

 The discussion wrapped with Harrity asking Levitt to provide a summary of the scope of repairs recommended.

-Meanwhile, following the process of seeking letters of interest for reuse of the buildings that wrapped in December, Cecil presented the RFP to the board, telling Harrity and Gillespie that seven such letters were received, from groups ranging from local organizations like the Weston Historical Society and the Weston Media Center to several real estate developers.
+Meanwhile, following , Cecil presented the RFP to the board, telling Harrity and Gillespie that seven such letters were received, from groups ranging from local organizations like the Weston Historical Society and the Weston Media Center to several real estate developers.

 The letters represent the "full range of responses we would have hoped for," said Cecil, calling the groups' intents for reuse "a very reasonable basis for moving ahead."

 While the topic of how best to repurpose the buildings has been a longstanding one, with past suggested uses ranging from a restaurant or café to apartment buildings, Cecil said it is not yet clear "exactly how proposals will emerge in terms of building reuse."
 But, he said, paramount to the process will be an agreement by interested parties to preserve the exterior of the buildings as well as to show financial viability and sustainability.

 The discussion ended with the selectmen approving the RFP.